Persecution of Shias by the Islamic State: Fall of Mosul

-Attacks against Shias in Bashir
+Attacks against Shias in Iraq

-Thousands of Shias from villages in Salahudin and Kirkuk governorates fled to neighbouring villages in Kirkuk after three Shia villages were attacked by ISIL and at least 40 civilians including children were killed near the town of Bashir.
+Thousands of Shias from villages in Salahudin and Kirkuk governorates fled to neighbouring villages in Kirkuk after three Shia villages were attacked by IS and at least 40 civilians including children were killed near the town of Bashir.

 Destruction of Shia shrines and places of worship

-ISIL views Shia Muslims as polytheists and heretics.
-Therefore, it started a campaign to destroy all Shia shrines, mosques and places of worship in Nineveh and all ISIL-held areas.
-Reports stated that at least 10 Shia shrines and hussiniyas including historical ones in Mosul and Tal Afar were demolished or blown up by ISIL during this campaign.
-On March 26, 2014, ISIS blew up the Shia shrine of the companion of Muhammad, Uwais al-Qarni.
-In July 2016, ISIL attacked a Shia shrine during the Muhammad ibn Ali al-Hadi Mausoleum attack, killing anywhere from 56 to at least 100 people.
+The Islamic State views Shia Muslims as polytheists and heretics.
+Therefore, it started a campaign to destroy all Shia shrines, mosques and places of worship in Nineveh and all IS-held areas.
+Reports stated that at least 10 Shia shrines and hussiniyas including historical ones in Mosul and Tal Afar were demolished or blown up by IS during this campaign.
+On March 26, 2014, IS blew up the Shia shrine of the companion of Muhammad, Uwais al-Qarni.
+In July 2016, IS attacked a Shia shrine during the Muhammad ibn Ali al-Hadi Mausoleum attack, killing anywhere from 56 to at least 100 people.